Learning Causal Representations from General Environments: Identifiability and Intrinsic Ambiguity: Experiments

+In this section, we present our experimental setup and results for \texttt{LiNGCReL}.
+Note that \texttt{LiNGCReL} as described in the previous section only works in the population regime.
+When the number of samples is limited, two main challenges in implementing \texttt{LiNGCReL} are to accurately compute the dimension of a subspace (line 6 of \Cref{alg:identify-parents} and line 8 of \Cref{alg:learn-graph}), and to find a vector in the intersection of multiple subspaces (line 20, \Cref{alg:learn-graph}).
+Due to space limit, the implementation details are described in \Cref{appsubsec:finite-sample-implementation}.

-\textbf{Experimental setup.} We generate the independent noise variables from the probability density functions $p_{\beta}(x)\propto \exp\left(-\absx{x}^{\beta}\right)$ with parameters $\beta_k = 0.2 k^2, k=1,2,\cdots,d$\footnote{Such distributions are often referred to as generalized Gaussian distributions.}, multiplied by normalization constants to make their variances equal to $1$.
+\textbf{Experimental setup.} We generate the independent noise variables from generalized Gaussian distributions $p_{\beta}(x)\propto \exp\left(-\absx{x}^{\beta}\right)$ with parameters $\beta_k = 0.2 k^2, k=1,2,\cdots,d$, multiplied by normalization constants to make their variances equal to $1$.
 The ground-truth causal graph is generated by first fixing a total order of the vertices, say $1,2,\cdots,d$, then add directed edges $i\to j (i<j)$ according to i.i.d.
-Bernoulli-$p$ distributions, where $p\in(0,1)$.
+Bernoulli($p$) distributions, where $p\in(0,1)$.
 The non-zero entries of matrices $\mB_k$ and $\mH$ are all generated independently from Gaussian distributions.
 For simplicity, we focus on the case $n=d$ since recovery of the latent graphs only requires information from $d$ components of $\vx$.

 \textbf{Metrics of estimation error.} Since causal representation learning seeks to learn both the causal graphs and the latent variables, for each output of our algorithm we first check if it exactly recovers the ground-truth causal graph.
 Then, recall that the latent variables and the observations are related by $\vz = \mH\vx$, given any output unmixing matrix $\hat{\mH}$ from \Cref{alg:learn-graph}, we define the relative estimation error $\Delta_i$ for $\vz_i$ as the solution of the following optimization problem: